We may earn affiliate commissions for the recommended products. Learn more.

 Like all reputable password managers, both 1Password and Zoho Vault provide convenient password-importing features to make it easier for users to switch to their services.
 Here, 1Password got the better of Zoho Vault with its long list of supported applications.

-1Password supports data importing from all the major browsers like Chrome, Firefox, and Safari.
-Additionally, it also allows imports from many other password managers, including Dashlane, KeePass, LastPass, and RoboForm.
-Alternatively, you can import using CSV, 1pux, or 1pif files as well.
+1Password supports data importing from all the major browsers like Chrome, Firefox, Safari, Edge, and Brave.
+It also supports imports from many other password managers, including Dashlane, KeePass, LastPass, and RoboForm.
+Alternatively, you can import data using CSV, 1PUX, or 1PIF files.

 Meanwhile, Zoho Vault supports password importing from fewer applications.
 For instance, importing from browsers like Chrome, Firefox, and Edge is allowed but not Safari.